Fill your College Details

 Introduction: Why AI Matters in College Projects?

-Generative AI tools like ChatGPT, Anthropic Claude, and other LLM-powered platforms are designed not only to answer questions but also to help students think, research, code, and create more effectively.
-These tools can:
+Enter Generative AI tools like ChatGPT, Anthropic Claude, and other LLM-powered platforms.
+These tools are designed not only to answer questions but also to help students think, research, code, and create more effectively.
+They can summarise lengthy topics, suggest project ideas, debug code, generate citations, and even provide guidance on presentation and writing styles.

 Using AI tools strategically allows students to: